MattiSG/NomadConf.org/en/index.md

 ## Participate

 Want to get on the train?
 Want to welcome the group during a stop (to discover a city, a local community…)?
 A question?
 Write an email to `contact{AT}nomadconf.eu`.

-## What we will talk about

-### Materials and best practices

-- Connectivity: phone plans and devices.
-- Bags: what to take and what to carry.
-- Accommodation: exchange, rental, hotel, hostel, friends ...
-- Cooking without a kitchen.
-- Projectors and secondary screens.
-- Wifi proxy.
-- MOSH (Mobile Shell).

-### Great Thoughts

-- Is the term “nomad” pertinent?
-- Is the term “open” the most relevant?

-### Projects

-- FriendlyPlaces: collaboratively referencing spaces that are welcoming and compatible with our practices.

-### Whatever

-What you'll want to talk about!
-Propose a topic, [now](mailto:contact@nomadconf.eu) or during the ride!

 ![The Milan - Paris way](/img/milano.jpg)